-There is increased regulatory and investor scrutiny over the environmental, social and governance ("ESG") impacts of the activities of financial groups such as MGL Group, including associated sustainability and greenwashing risk management, particularly in the EU and U.K.
+There is increased regulatory and investor scrutiny over the environmental, social and governance ("ESG") impacts of the activities of financial groups such as MGL Group, including associated sustainability and greenwashing risk management, particularly in the EU and the U.K.

 At the EU level, there are increased regulatory requirements regarding sustainability and greenwashing risk.
 The Taxonomy Regulation (EU) No. 2020/852 and Sustainable Finance Disclosure Regulation (EU) No. 2019/2088 (the "SFDR") were introduced to enable clients and investors to make informed investment decisions based upon standardized environmental sustainability disclosures.
 MAMES, MIMESA, GLL KVG and MIMAK are subject to SFDR disclosure and periodic reporting requirements at an entity and product level.
-MCF is subject to more limited SFDR entity-level disclosure requirements as the entity does not integrate sustainability risks into investment advice provided to clients.
-These entities are also impacted by legislative amendments in 2022 to the MiFID II and AIFMD frameworks which integrate sustainability risks and sustainability factors into organizational requirements and operating conditions.
-The European supervisory authorities are expected to release guidance on greenwashing risk during the course of 2023 alongside complementary rules on the use of ESG or sustainability-related terms in fund names.
+MCF is only subject to SFDR entity-level disclosure requirements.
+These entities were also impacted by legislative amendments in 2022 to the MiFID II and AIFMD frameworks which integrate sustainability risks and sustainability factors into organizational requirements and operating conditions.
+The European supervisory authorities have now published separate progress reports on greenwashing risks.
+On September 14, 2023, the European Supervisory Authorities published public and targeted consultations in relation to SFDR with responses required by December 15, 2023.
+The European Commission aims to publish a finalized report on the SFDR in Q2 2024 which may lead to a substantial overhaul of the existing disclosure regime into rules based upon product labelling.

 In March 2023, the U.K. government published "Mobilizing green investment: 2023 green finance strategy" as an update to their earlier 2019 strategy to propose, among other things, regulation of ESG ratings providers, a review of the U.K. Stewardship Code, mandatory transition plan disclosure, and a review of Scope 3 greenhouse gas emissions reporting.
 A green finance taxonomy for the U.K. remains under development.
 Other initiatives under the U.K.'s strategy have started to impact Macquarie's U.K. entities.
 MIRAEL and MIMEL are required to make disclosures by the end of June 2024 under new FCA rules mandating climate-related disclosures for asset managers and asset owners which align with Taskforce on Climate-related Financial Disclosures ("TCFD") recommendations and build on previous rules set for premium listed companies.
-The FCA is also proposing to introduce Sustainability Disclosure Requirements ("SDR") aimed at preventing greenwashing.
-Firms aiming sustainable investment products or services at retail investors will be expected to either use a sustainable investment label from a range of categories and follow prescribed criteria and implementation guidance or adhere to marketing restrictions.
-The FCA's proposals focus on asset managers and their U.K.-based fund products and portfolio management services, though the FCA has said it may expand and evolve the regime over time.
-The proposals aim to build transparency and trust within the market while mostly remaining of a voluntary nature in contrast to the EU SFDR, though firms in scope of both may have to bear duplication.
-The exception is a new "anti-greenwashing rule" which could apply to MIRAEL, MIMEL and MCEL as soon as mid-2023, which builds upon existing regulatory marketing principles by requiring firms to ensure that any reference to the sustainability characteristics of a product or service is consistent with the product's profile and is not misleading.